 Muyil (moo-yil) is located at the Sian Ka’an Biosphere Reserve.
-It’s just over 9 miles (15 km) south of Felipe Carillo Puerto.
+It’s just over 9 miles (15 km) south of Felipe Carillo Puerto and not far from the Coba ruins.
 It’s an easy afternoon trip to visit the ruins, which are overlooked by many tourists and therefore not crowded.
 Those who have been to Tikal in Guatemala will notice a similar structured pyramid with stairs to the top.

 You can combine the trip with a visit to the Sian Ka’an Lagoon, one of the most unique experiences I have encountered.
 A boat takes you through a stunning mangrove, where you jump out wearing a lifevest and the flow of the canal will take you on a leisurely ride.
 Few people know about this and soon it will be a must-visit experience in the Riviera Maya.